Top Tens – Mythology: Top 10 Mythologies (4) Celtic (Arthurian)

 Arthur Pendragon himself, the once and future king.
 His father Uther.
 The wizard Merlin.
 The Lady in the Lake.
 The sword in the stone or Excalibur.
 His queen Guinevere.
 The enchantress Morgan Le Fay (often conflated with another character, Morgause, as the mother of usurper Mordred).
 The knights of the Round Table – most famously Lancelot but also Gawain, Galahad, Perceval and Bedivere.
 The Holy Grail.
 Avalon – and so on.

-And of course its ongoing adaptations – which essentially started from its very inception with medieval literature – including its cinematic adaptations, of which two films remain my favorite, Excalibur, and Monty Python and The Holy Grail (which funnily enough still remains one of the most faithful adaptations to Arthurian legend)
+And of course its ongoing adaptations – which essentially started from its very inception with medieval literature – including its cinematic adaptations, of which two films remain my favorite, Excalibur, and Monty Python and The Holy Grail (which funnily enough still remains one of the most faithful adaptations to Arthurian legend).

 RATING: 4 STARS****